August 20, 2019

 “The Mission One’s range of sensors demanded an SoC with a very powerful processor, and the nRF52840’s Arm M4F’s Floating-Point performance offered us a significant competitive advantage,” says Chang Youyu, CEO at ATMOS.
 “In addition, its small size, low power consumption, and the availability of Nordic’s technical information and support influenced our decision to select the Nordic SoC.”

-Nordic APAC Tech Tour 2019 Nordic Tech Tour is a series of technical seminars hosted by Nordic Semiconductor in EMEA, US and APAC.
+Blog Nordic Tech Tour is a series of technical seminars hosted by Nordic Semiconductor in EMEA, US and APAC.
 Each seminar is free-of-charge and all attendees get a free development tool.
-Register for a free-of-charge seminar in Asia Pacific and...
+Register for a free-of-charge seminar in Asia Pacific and learn all there is to...

 Stay Up to Date With The Latest News & Updates